 The Company provides NEOs with perquisites and other personal benefits that the Committee and the Company believe are reasonable and consistent with the Company's guiding compensation principles.
 These benefits enable the Company to attract and retain superior employees for key positions.
-During 2018, these benefits included the use of Company-owned automobiles, life and disability insurance, long-term care insurance, and for certain NEOs, club memberships.
+During 2019, these benefits included the use of Company-owned automobiles, life and disability insurance, long-term care insurance, and for certain NEOs, club memberships.
 For the CEO, the Company also maintains a split-dollar bank-owned life insurance policy for the benefit of the Company and the CEO.
-All NEOs have the use of a Company-owned automobile and any personal mileage incurred by the executive is taxed as additional compensation in accordance with IRS regulations.
+For NEOs that have the use of a Company-owned automobile, any personal mileage incurred by the executive is taxed as additional compensation in accordance with IRS regulations.
 The Committee periodically reviews the levels of perquisites and other personal benefits provided to NEOs.
-The dollar amount of these benefits is reflected in the Summary Compensation Table on page 30.
+The dollar amount of these benefits is reflected in the Summary Compensation Table included herein.
 The aggregate amounts of perquisites and other personal benefits paid to Messrs.
-Chewens, Stagliano and Ms. Halliday were determined to be less than the established reporting thresholds for detailed disclosure.
+Moran, Stagliano, and Chewens and Ms. Scarlett were determined to be less than the established reporting thresholds for detailed disclosure.